outout14/sacrebleu-dns/README.md

-# LightHouse
+# Sacrebleu

-LightHouse is a DNS authoritative nameserver made in Go with ``github.com/miekg/dns`` library.
+Sacrebleu is a DNS authoritative nameserver made in Go with ``github.com/miekg/dns`` library.

 Records are stored in a MySQL Database and cached using REDIS.